awsdocs/aws-kms-developer-guide/doc_source/overview.md

 **Learn more**
 + To learn about the terms and concepts used in AWS KMS, see [AWS KMS Concepts](concepts.md)\.
 + For information about the AWS KMS API, see the [AWS Key Management Service API Reference](https://docs.aws.amazon.com/kms/latest/APIReference/)\.
 For examples in different programming languages, see [Programming the AWS KMS API](programming-top.md)\.
++ To learn how to use AWS CloudFormation templates to create and manage keys and aliases, see [Creating AWS KMS resources with AWS CloudFormation](creating-resources-with-cloudformation.md) and [AWS Key Management Service resource type reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_KMS.html) in the AWS CloudFormation User Guide\.
 + For detailed technical information about how AWS KMS uses cryptography and secures KMS keys, see [AWS Key Management Service Cryptographic Details](https://docs.aws.amazon.com/kms/latest/cryptographic-details/)\.
 The Cryptographic Details documentation does not describe how AWS KMS works in the China \(Beijing\) and China \(Ningxia\) Regions\.
++ For a list of AWS KMS endpoints, including FIPS endpoints, in each AWS Region, see [Service endpoints](https://docs.aws.amazon.com/general/latest/gr/kms.html#kms_region) in the AWS Key Management Service topic of the AWS General Reference\.
 + For help with questions about AWS KMS, see the [AWS Key Management Service Discussion Forum](https://forums.aws.amazon.com/forum.jspa?forumID=182)\.

 **AWS KMS in the AWS SDKs**